 Stick to the type of content you enjoy designing.
-If you're particularly adept at creating logos, and are often inspired by the logos used by real brands, consider designing an alternative logo for a brand you like.
-Just take a look at some of these inspiring potential Uber logos -- while they ultimately weren't used by Uber, they're nonetheless good examples of the designers' skills.
+If you're particularly adept at making logos, and are often inspired by the logos used by real brands, consider designing an alternative logo for a brand you like.

 6. Create a stock theme for WordPress.